New Car Theft Odds Data for 2023: Which Models Are Most at Risk in the UK?

 Keyless car theft has changed the profile of such cases.
 This fact is visible in the odds that victims recover their cars undamaged.

-Nowadays, there is a near 50% chance that if you manage to recover your car, it will be returned unscathed or with minimum damage.
+Nowadays, there is a nearly 50% chance that if you manage to recover your car, it will be returned unscathed or with minimum damage.

 Compare this rate with the 15% likelihood of getting your vehicle recovered undamaged a decade ago.